- Home

 I like I am Sober, as it’s free, easy to use, and includes the amount of money you’ve saved by going alcohol-free – as well as a community of supportive non-drinkers.
 You’ll also get a daily motivational quote in the app, which is a nice bonus.

 Another option is the Try Dry app from Alcohol Change, which records your units, calories, and money saved when you cut out alcohol.
 You’ll receive notifications with all these apps when you reach particular milestones, such as 50 days or three months.
-This can give you a real sense of achievement when you start to go beyond Dry January and see the days clocking up.
+This can give you a real sense of achievement when you go beyond Dry January and see the days clocking up.

 5. Listen to sober podcasts

 Sober podcasts are another huge source of inspiration and information.
 You can listen to other people’s stories and their tips for staying alcohol-free.
 Some of the most popular include Sober Stories from Everyday People, Sober Awkward, One For The Road, and Over The Influence.
-But there are hundreds to choose from, depending on your taste.
+There are hundreds to choose from, depending on your taste.

 Some of the facts about health and alcohol that I’ve learned via these podcasts are hard-hitting.
 For example, alcohol is a class one carcinogen, in the same category as tobacco.
 And, according to Breastcancer.org, women who have three alcoholic drinks per week have a 15% higher risk of breast cancer compared to women who don’t drink at all.